rahulnkvaidya/text2audio/README.md

     ```

 7.  **Run the PyInstaller build command**:
-    *This command tells PyInstaller to create a single executable file (`--onefile`), prevent a console window from appearing in the background (`--windowed`), and give the executable a specific name.*
+    *This command tells PyInstaller to create a single executable file (`--onefile`), prevent a console window from appearing (`--windowed`), add the `config.json` file to the package (`--add-data`), and give the executable a specific name.*
     ```sh
-    pyinstaller --onefile --windowed --name Text-to-Audio src/main.py
+    pyinstaller --onefile --windowed --name Text-to-Audio --add-data "src/config.json;."
     ```

 8.  **Find your executable**:
     *   The process will create a `dist` folder.
     *   Inside the `dist` folder, you will find **`Text-to-Audio.exe`**.
 This is your standalone application that you can run or share.

+## Troubleshooting

+If the application fails to run or the conversion doesn't work after building the EXE, check for an `app_errors.log` file in the same directory as the executable.
+This file may contain specific error messages that can help diagnose the problem.